sallos-cyber/EasyDoctorsnote/README.md

 ## Installation
-1) Create the conda environment from the environment.yml to make sure you have all the required packages: conda env create -f environment.yml
+1) Create the conda environment from the environment.yml to make sure you have all the required packages:
+   'conda env create -f environment.yml'
-2) Activate the newly created environment called easy_doctorsnote: conda activate easy_doctorsnote
+2) Activate the newly created environment called easy_doctorsnote:
+   'conda activate easy_doctorsnote'
-3) If you want to test the program on your computer, you can do: python main.py
+3) If you want to test the program on your computer, you can do:
+   'python main.py'
-4) To build the app for an Android phone (an APK file), run: buildozer -v android debug
+4) To build the app for an Android phone (an APK file), run:
+   'buildozer -v android debug'
-   This will create the APK file in the bin directory.
+   This will create a directory called 'bin' and inside the APK file.
-5) If you have ADB installed on your phone and the phone is connected to your computer, you can now run: adb install bin/*.apk
+7) If you have ADB installed on your phone and the phone is connected to your computer, you can now run:
+   'adb install bin/*.apk'
-6) For debugging the app, you can use: adb logcat | grep python
+8) For debugging the app, you can use:
+   'adb logcat | grep python'

 ## Usage
 Before the first use, you need to fill in the required information in the configuration panel.
 In addition to the SMTP